-Current or former students may request a transcript at the Office of the Registrar or Lion Central Offices.
+Current or former students may request a transcript to take with them at the Office of the Registrar or Lion Central Offices.
 Office hours are Monday through Friday from 8:00 AM to 4:30 PM CST on the days that the College is open.
 If you are coming in person, you will need to provide a picture ID.
-If a third party will be picking up your transcript, that person must have your written permission to release the transcript.
 Payment must be made upon receipt of the transcript.
 Transcripts are not released for students who have not settled all College accounts (financial or otherwise).